 How do we know that many dinosaurs ate only plants and what plants did they eat?
 Teeth are one clue because we can compare their teeth to teeth from various animals alive today but while strong evidence it is not the smoking gun.
 Dinosaur coprolites (yeah, that’s dino-poop) in and around skeletons of tooth-implied plant eaters provide further evidence of the herb-loving nature of these dinosaurs.
 The teeth along with the lack of any evidence of bones in their coprolites and an abundance of plant tissues and spores and pollen combine to form the smoking gun evidence that has convinced everyone that these dinosaurs where plant eaters.
 Another way of putting this is that there evidence brings us to have no reasonable doubt that this is what these dinosaurs actually ate.

 But let us look just a bit closer here.
 What specific kinds of plants did they eat?
-Cross sections of plant eating dino-poops reveal very clear evidence of the types of plants that where eaten.
-Pieces of stems and leaves often pass right through the gut and pollen and spores of plants are especially well preserved.
-The anatomy of these plant parts and structures of these spores can be examined in detail and the types of plants determined very reliably In this case what is found that a large number of plant eating dinosaurs ate ferns, tree-ferns, lycopods, and primitive forms of conifers.
+Cross sections of plant-eating dino-poops reveal very clear evidence of the types of plants that were eaten.
+Pieces of stems and leaves often pass right through the gut and pollen and spores of plants are especially well-preserved.
+The anatomy of these plant parts and structures of these spores can be examined in detail and the types of plants determined very reliably In this case what is found that a large number of plant-eating dinosaurs ate ferns, tree-ferns, lycopods, and primitive forms of conifers.
 What is missing in this list?
 Yes, flowering plants.
 Today’s the most dominant plant form on earth are flowering plants which include most trees and the grasses.
 No large herbivore today could possibly eat plants and not get at least some flowering plant pollen in them much less any other parts.
 Yet, there are at least hundreds of dinosaur coprolites that have been examined from all over the world and they lack pollen and flowering plant parts.
 There are anatomical cell types that are unique to flowering plants which could easily be seen in these specimens if they were present.
 Microscope examination would be predicted to reveal flowering plant parts and pollen in any coprolite were it present.

 How do scientists interpret this coprolite evidence?

-These fossilized coprolites tell us that some dinosaurs only eat plants and that globally what the vast majority of all plant eating dinosaurs had to eat were non-flowering plants including many plants that are extinct today.
+These fossilized coprolites tell us that some dinosaurs only eat plants and that globally what the vast majority of all plant-eating dinosaurs had to eat were non-flowering plants including many plants that are extinct today.
 How confident are scientists that most dinosaurs had nothing to eat by a fern and conifer diet?
 I would say that their confidence level approaches that of their confidence level that T. rex had short arms and that some dinosaurs at plants and some ate meat.
 The preponderance of evidence is great and includes many other independent lines of evidence that I don’t have time to explore here today.

-Creationists, Dinosaurs and Historical Data
+Young Earth Creationists, Dinosaurs and Historical Data

 ****A side note here: For YECs, the dinosaurs preserved in the fossil record were preserved during a Global flood and they generally view those dinosaurs as running to escape the flood which is their explanation for why dinosaur fossils are not found in the lower portions of the geological column.
 There are millions and probably many billions of preserved dino-poops in the same rock layers that the dinosaur bones are found.
 Since these dinosaurs were presumably running around trying to avoid this chaotic flood the food they ate would have been whatever they could find which should have been a random mixture of the plants alive at the time of the flood.
 This makes it even more unlikely that they could have avoided eating flowering plants and that we would observe such a distinct pattern in their coprolites.****